RohithNagesh/pes_brg/README.md

   stat
   show
   ```
-  On running the above command we get the statistics about number of gates that are used, Logic realized using standard cells and also the netlist.
+  On running the above command we get the statistics about number of gates that are used, Logic realized using standard cells and also the netlist [pes_brg_net.v](https://github.com/RohithNagesh/pes_brg/blob/main/pes_brg_net.v).

 **Statistics**
 <p align="center">